danishsheikh1122/issueTrackerFulltackApp/README.md

 # Creating ui of issue page
 -   issue page created with daisyui
 -   created new issue page and added markdown editor

+# Handeled for submission
+-   data stored in db used simple fetch to hit post request and useRouter hook to redirect to previous page